South Korea's President Meets North Korea's Top Officials

 Abe discussed North Korea’s nuclear and missile programs and brought up the issue of Japanese nationals who were abducted by the North decades ago when he shook hands and briefly spoke with Kim Yong Nam during the dinner hosted by Moon in Pyeongchang, the Kyodo News service quoted the Japanese government as saying.

 After the opening ceremony, the North Korean delegates moved to Seoul and spent the night at the Walkerhill hotel, a riverside facility named after late U.S. Army commander Walton Walker, who’s considered a Korean War hero in the South.
-It was built in the 1960s under the government of late anti-communist dictator Park Chung-hee as a luxury facility for U.S. troops stationed in the South.
+It was built in the 1960s as a luxury facility for U.S. troops stationed in the South.

 The North Korean delegates later Saturday may attend the debut of the first-ever inter-Korean Olympic team at the women’s ice hockey tournament in Gangneung.
 They may also see a performance by a visiting North Korean art troupe in Seoul on Sunday before flying back to Pyongyang.